Ready for an adventure?

 All applications must be submitted electronically, using West Vancouver School’s online registration form – click here

 NB.
-Students who are currently attending Grade 5 in West Vancouver Schools must complete only the on-line registration form and are NOT required to supply the additional documentation.
+Students who are currently attending Grade 5 in West Vancouver Schools must complete only the on-line registration form and are NOT required to supply the additional documentation unless residential, immigration, or custody information has changed.

-Out-of-district students, after submitting the online application, must ensure that all required documentation is submitted to the school office at Ecole Pauline Johnson (1150 – 22nd Street, West Vancouver) between 9:00 – 11:30am, Monday – Friday starting October 17, 2016.
+Out-of-district students, after submitting the online application, must ensure that all required documentation is submitted to the school office at Ecole Pauline Johnson (1150 – 22nd Street, West Vancouver) between 9:00 – 11:30am, Monday – Friday after January 16, 2017.

 All supporting documentation for Late French Immersion out-of-district applications must be submitted before the student is placed on a wait list.